 Two Day Strategic Planning Process

 You may decide this is a good time to also reexamine your mission and values.
-North Star attractively documents all parts of the process for the group.
+North Star Associates attractively documents all parts of the process for the group.
 Planning can be done in groups of 5-300+.

 Why do we need two days to do strategic planning?

 We recommend at least two days because good strategic planning involves a four step process that requires at least half a day for each step.
 We’re not in the business of creating extra work for ourselves so if there are tasks your organization can accomplish on your own, we’ll let you know.
-Please consult us to be sure of what can be realistically achieved with your organization.
+Please consult an Associate to be sure of what can be realistically achieved with your organization.